ushahidi/Ushahidi_Java/README.md

 ## Javadoc
 You can find the Javadoc which contains all the relevant documentation on the classes and the packages in the doc directory found in the root folder of the project.

+To generate recent version of the Javadoc, run
+`ant javadoc`

+## Clean up
+To clean up the generated distribution file and Javadoc in the root folder, run `ant clean`